Primary Navigation Mobile

 Draper Jump Starter on VW Amarok engine bay

-I like how it also comes with an air compressor unit; that's a little more fragile-feeling than a standalone unit, but it does the job amicably in the event of an emergency.
+I like that it also comes with an air compressor unit; it's a little more fragile-feeling than a standalone unit, but it does the job amicably in an emergency.

 Review by Aaron Hussain